 Accountability for an NGO essentially means empowered and responsible staff and managers who have more authority and responsibility for decision-making, can improve delivery of the NGO's aims and objectives and can improve management of human and financial resources.

 Accountability can be characterized in a number of ways.
 Accountability is personal, i.e. authority can only be delegated to one person.
-Accountability is vertical, i.e. from top to bottom, resposibilities and authority is delegated from supervisor to subordinate (Therefore, a supervisor holds the subordinate accountable).
+Accountability is vertical, i.e. from top to bottom, responsibilities and authority is delegated from supervisor to subordinate (Therefore, a supervisor holds the subordinate accountable).
 Accountability is neutral, i.e. it is neither a positive nor a negative concept.
-Excellent results are recognised , but failure may involve swanctions, including the withdrawl or modifications of working systems.
+Excellent results are recognized , but failure may involve sananctions, including the withdrawal or modifications of working systems.

-Compliance monitoring takes the form of regular monitoring of compliance with financial and human resources regulations and rules, and management objectives, identifying problem areas within individual units of the NGO, proposing remedial action, and make information available to the top management, and the accountability panel.
+Compliance monitoring takes the form of regular monitoring of compliance with financial and human resources regulations and rules, and management objectives, identifying problem areas within individual units of the NGO, proposing remedial action, and make information available to the top management, and the setting up of an "accountability panel".

-The accountability panel itself is chaired by the top managment representative, and reviews review exercise of managerial authority and responsibility within the NGO.
-It reprots back to the top management or the board of its investigations and recommends action.
+A typical accountability panel itself is chaired by the top management representative, and reviews review exercise of managerial authority and responsibility within the NGO.
+It reports back to the top management or the board of its investigations and recommends action.

 What are the key principles of NGO accountability, and how can it be applied?
 One of the first principle is that responsibility and authority has to be clearly specified.
 The responsible person must be informed of the expected programme results and resources (financial and human) allocated for the purpose.
 Monitoring and evaluation systems should be clarified, along with organizational values, policies, rules and regulations, and the behavioural standards.